richa-47/amazon/README.md

 Technologies Used:

-HTML5 – for semantic structure and layout
+HTML5 – for semantic structure and layout.
-CSS3 – for styling and responsiveness
+CSS3 – for styling and responsiveness.
-Images – for banners, product categories, and visual appeal
+Images – for banners, product categories, and visual appeal.

 Features:

-A structured layout with a header, a navigation bar, a hero section, and product categories Use of semantic tags like <header>, <nav>, <section>, and <footer>
+A structured layout with a header, a navigation bar, a hero section, and product categories.
+Use of semantic tags like <header>, <nav>, <section>, and <footer>.
-Clean, organized code with class-based styling Optimized images and alt tags for accessibility Lightweight and fast-loading design
+Clean, organized code with class-based styling.
+Optimized images and alt tags for accessibility.
+Lightweight and fast-loading design.